kubernetes-sigs/node-feature-discovery-operator/docs/deployment/image-variants.md

 ---

+# Image variants

-NFD-Operator currently offers two variants of the container image.
-The "minimal" variant is currently deployed by default.
-Released container images are available for x86_64 and Arm64 architectures.
+Node-Feautre-Discovery-Operator currently offers two variants of the container image.
+The "full" variant is currently deployed by default.

-## Minimal
+## Default

-This is a minimal image based on [gcr.io/distroless/base](https://github.com/GoogleContainerTools/distroless/blob/master/base/README.md) and only supports running statically linked binaries.
+This is a minimal image based on:
+[gcr.io/distroless/base](https://github.com/GoogleContainerTools/distroless/blob/master/base/README.md)

-For backwards compatibility a container image tag with suffix `-minimal` (e.g. `{{ site.container_image }}-minimal`) is provided.
+The container image tag has suffix `-minimal`
+(e.g. `{{ site.container_image }}-minimal`)
+and the image is deployed by default.

 ## Full

-This image is based on [debian:bullseye-slim](https://hub.docker.com/_/debian) and contains a full Linux system for running shell-based nfd-worker hooks and doing live debugging and diagnosis of the NFD-Operator images.
+This image is based on [debian:buster-slim](https://hub.docker.com/_/debian) and contains a full Linux system for doing live debugging and diagnosis of the operator.

-The container image tag has suffix `-full`
-(e.g. `{{ site.container_image }}-full`).